asardaes/dtwclust/cran-comments.md

 ## Update to version 2.0.0
 * Dropped some formal parameters.
 Still supporting them via ellipsis.
-* More parallel support and some extended functionality.
+* More parallel support and extended functionality.
 * New classes and some new generics.
 * Bug fixes.